 While it can be difficult to set up digital collaboration assignments in language classes, you should be aware that the new CEFR includes descriptors for online interaction.
 It is the responsibility of all language teachers to develop this skill in learners at all language proficiency levels.

 Digital communication is an important basic skill.
-It is crucial that learners know how to use digital means to help them gain an understanding of its application in everyday life.
+It is crucial that learners know how to use digital means to help them gain an understanding of its application in everyday life. | |

+Encourage learners to communicate among each other and practice the target language spoken and written.
+This can help to create a community or group in an online collaborative environment and help you set learners a concrete collaborative task to solve.
+Encouraging learners to communicate with an outside audience via a forum, an interview activity, etc. can serve as a starting point.
 Whatever the concrete task at hand, encourage learners to discover and engage in social communication online and contribute with comprehensible messages and accurate comments, considering the language register and discourse structure.
 Motivate learners to document their rules and to reinforce them among themselves.
-Challenge your learners by integrating tasks or variations that require different collaboration strategies or norms for communication, e.g. sign up for an online language lesson and fill in a form with personal details.
+Challenge your learners by integrating tasks or variations that require different collaboration strategies or norms for communication, e.g. sign up for an online language lesson and fill in a form with personal details. |

 Some tools which may be useful for supporting this process include:

-Set incentives for communication and collaboration and create authentic learning environments like a chatroom set up exclusively for the language class.
+Set incentives for communication and collaboration and create authentic learning environments like a chatroom set up exclusively for the language class. |

 Your answer: Only on rare occasions are my learners required to communicate or collaborate online for language learning purposes.